benjrevive/development-notes/tools/editors and IDEs/Vim/README.md

 * viw: Select the word
 * cw: Replace the word
 * ?: Search backwards
+* zz: Move current line to the middle of the screen

 Caret moving:
 * 0: Move to the beginning of the line